MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 ## Investigate device network events in Microsoft Defender Security Center

+>[!NOTE]
+>Network events should be used to investigate discovered apps and not used to debug missing data.

 Use the following steps to gain more granular visibility on device's network activity in Microsoft Defender for Endpoint:

 1. In Cloud App Security, under **Discovery** and then select **Devices**.